-Historical BackgroundSince 1977, CPI has delivered over 130 gyrotrons and constructed more than 16 experimental vehicles, ranging in frequency from 8 GHz to over 250 GHz at power levels up to 1.3 MW pulsed and 900 kW continuous wave (CW).
+Historical BackgroundSince 1977, CPI has delivered over 185 gyrotrons and constructed more than 20 experimental vehicles, ranging in frequency from 8 GHz to over 527 GHz at power levels up to 1.9 MW pulsed and 900 kW continuous wave (CW).

 In 1975,CPI was chosen by the Oak Ridge National Laboratory to study devices capable of producing hundreds of kilowatts of CW power output at frequencies in the 100 GHz range.
 The study resulted in the award of a contract to CPI for the production of a 200 kW CW gyrotron at 28 GHz.
-Since the completion of the program in 1980, gyrotron oscillators have been designed, developed, and shipped at 12 other frequencies.
+Since the completion of the program in 1980, gyrotron oscillators have been designed, developed, and shipped at many other frequencies.
 Technological innovations have led to impressive advancements in the state-of-the-art.
 Chemical vapor deposition (CVD) diamond output windows have allowed development of CW sources at megawatt power levels.
 Internal quasi-optical mode converters allow whispering-gallery cavity modes in the gyrotron to be converted to Gaussian output beams with minimal diffractive loss.
-Funding by the Department of Energy has led to the development of a successful product line of 1 MW, 110 GHz long-pulse gyrotrons (VGT-8110) and a new, enhanced-efficiency version capable of producing up to 1.3 MW (VGT-8115).
+Funding by the Department of Energy led to the development of a successful product line of 1 MW, 110 GHz long-pulse gyrotrons (VGT-8110) and a new, enhanced-efficiency version capable of producing up to 1.3 MW (VGT-8115).

 In addition to the production of gyrotron oscillators, CPI also specializes in the design and fabrication of gyro-amplifiers using the cyclotron resonance principle.
 These devices, called gyro-klystrons or gyro-TWTs (depending on the type of beam-to-RF interaction employed), provide the high power required for coherent radar and communication applications at millimeter-wave frequencies.
 CPI has shipped 13 gyro-amplifiers in addition to fabricating 13 experimental gyro-amplifier prototypes.